jnsgruk/concierge/README.md

 `concierge` is an opinionated utility for provisioning charm development and testing machines.

-It's role is to ensure that a given machine has the relevant "craft" tools and providers installed, then bootstrap a Juju controller onto each of the providers.
+Its role is to ensure that a given machine has the relevant "craft" tools and providers installed, then bootstrap a Juju controller onto each of the providers.
 Additionally, it can install selected tools from the [snap store](https://snapcraft.io) or the Ubuntu archive.